mattaylor/kaboom/README.md

 KaBoom is a tiny program that sends some load to a web application.
 It's similar to Apache Bench ([ab](http://httpd.apache.org/docs/2.2/programs/ab.html)), but with better availability across different platforms and a less troubling installation experience.

 Boom is originally written by Tarek Ziade in Python and is available on [tarekziade/boom](https://github.com/tarekziade/boom).
-But, due to its dependency requirements and my personal annoyance of maintaining concurrent programs in Python, I decided to rewrite it in Go.

 ## Installation

 Simple as it takes to type the following command:

-    go get github.com/mattaylor/kboom
+    go get github.com/mattaylor/kaboom

 ## Usage

-Boom supports custom headers, request body and basic authentication.
+KaBoom supports custom headers, request body and basic authentication.
 It runs provided number of requests in the provided concurrency level, and prints stats.
 ~~~
-Usage: boom [options...] <url>
+Usage: kaboom [options...] <url>

 Options:
   -n  Number of requests to run.